epfl-ada/ada-2024-project-the5outliers/README.md

 │
-├── .gitignore                  <- List of files ignored by git ├── requirements.yml            <- File for installing python dependencies └── README.md
+├── .gitignore                  <- List of files ignored by git ├── requirements.yml            <- File for installing python dependencies ├── config.py                   <- File with the colors dictionary and abbreviations └── README.md
 ```